John D. Iceland, Stephen A. Matthews and Jenny Van Hook

 Back Issues and Articles

 Back issues of Demography published through 2010 can be ordered by prepaid request.
 Download the Demography Back Issues price list.
-For journals published after 2010 or individual articles visit the Springer website and click on Services.
+For journals published after 2010 or individual articles visit the Springer website.

 Advertising Rates and Insertion Order